Can We Predict Performance of Large Models across Vision-Language Tasks?: Experiments

 We apply three enhancement techniques to our PMF model and evaluate their effectiveness across different test ratios.
 To minimize experimental variance, we perform each experiment 10 times with different random seeds and report the average performance at each test ratio.

 \textbf{Results.} As seen in \tabref{tab:result_of_multi_scores}, the multi-score method PTF can get better performance when the matrix is very sparse.
 When there is enough data, separately modeling PMF with each score works very well and is comparable to PTF.
 For BART and BERT scores, PMF even outperforms PTF.
 This is likely because PTF assumes a linear relationship between scores.
-When this assumption does not hold, such as in the case of BART and BERT scores, it can negatively impact model performance.
-When the test ratio is high, PTF demonstrates better performance.
+When this assumption does not hold, such as in the case of BART and BERT scores, it degrades performance.

 \figref{fig:result_of_enhanced_PTF} illustrates the impact of the other two enhancement techniques.
 As shown, Bayesian PTF offers only negligible improvements over standard PTF when there is enough observed data, but it is particularly beneficial in sparse conditions.
 In \figref{fig:result_of_enhanced_PTF}(B), our custom profiles also show improvements when data is limited, though there remains a gap between our custom profiles and the oracle profiles.
 Additionally, \figref{fig:result_of_enhanced_PTF}(C) highlights that adding profiles not only enhances PTF’s overall performance but also reduces instability, as seen by smaller error bars.
 Model profiles show significant performance gains, whereas dataset profiles contribute only marginally.
 Better methods for encoding and utilizing dataset information need further exploration.